modxcms/AjaxSearch/ajaxSearch_readme.txt

 ---- &jscript ['jquery'|'mootools2'|'mootools'](optional)
        Set this to jquery if you would like use the jquery library set mootools2 to use the version 1.2 of mootools (limited to JS functions used by AS)
-       Default: 'mootools' - use the version 1.11 of mootools provided with MODx
+       Default: 'mootools' - use the version 1.11 of mootools provided with MODX

 ---- &jsMooTools
         Location of the mootools javascript library
-        by default: 'manager/media/script/mootools/mootools.js'
+        by default: MGR_DIR.'/media/script/mootools/mootools.js'

 ---- &jsMooTools2